mim1q/ConvenientDecor/projectPage/PROJECT.md

 ## This mod introduces new decorative blocks, some of which also serve a convenient function!

-- Monsters can't walk through the Haystacks and Leaf Piles
+- Monsters can't walk through the Haystacks and Leaf Piles, but Players can!
 - The Watering Can can be filled with water and optionally enchanted with Infinity in an Anvil.
 Then, you can use it to permanently hydrate Farmland!
 - Recipes available through REI